CartoDB/research-public/covid19_us_mobility_socioeconomic_inequality_LancetInfectDis/README.md

-# Code for the paper `A Bayesian spatial analysis of the association of socioeconomic inequality and epidemiological conditions and human mobility changes during the US COVID19 epidemic` by Carella et al. sumitted to The Lancet Infectious Diseases
+# Code for the paper _A Bayesian spatial analysis of the association of socioeconomic inequality and epidemiological conditions and human mobility changes during the US COVID19 epidemic_ by Carella et al., sumitted to The Lancet Infectious Diseases

 Giulia Carella (giulia.carella@bsc.es)